Your belly grumbles.

 The snack you want - no, need - is sitting in the fridge, marinating in a pool of brine, swimming in its dark, glass abode.
 Perhaps the jar is decorated by a label featuring a friendly stork, the animal symbol of maternity.

-“Why am I craving pickles,” you may wonder, “when I’ve never even wanted pickles before?”
+“Why am I craving pickles and pickle juice,” you may wonder, “when I’ve never even wanted pickles before?”

 Nonetheless, weird pregnancy cravings are a fun part of your pregnancy, especially once you realize you’re not crazy for craving eggs in the middle of the night.
 There are truly good reasons why you may be itching for those eggs - but we’ll talk about that shortly.